shway0/Gpt/drafts/act_I/chapter_06.md

 "Echo Rooting," Sutra explained.
 "Where conventional cultivation establishes roots that draw energy upward, you will develop inverse roots that extend your hollowness outward.
 The process requires stability and focus—we must find suitable location before proceeding further."

 They continued northeast through increasingly distorted terrain.
 The crystallized formations grew more elaborate and unpredictable, some seeming to shift position when not directly observed.
 The sky above displayed strange auroras despite being night, colors flowing in patterns that suggested deliberate communication rather than natural phenomena.

+Wei paused as the ground ahead of him suddenly rippled like water.
+He tested it cautiously with one foot, finding it solid despite its fluid appearance.
+As he stepped forward, the ripples responded to his movement, creating patterns that spread outward from his footsteps.

 By early morning, they reached the region Sutra had identified—a valley whose floor appeared to ripple like water despite being solid underfoot.
 Reality here seemed particularly malleable, conventional physics applying only as general suggestion rather than firm rule.